citysciencelab/cut-mobilities-of-care-masterportal/README.md

 Care workers have specific demands on urban (transport) infrastructure due to fragmented mobility patterns, which are not sufficiently addressed by current urban development and are underrepresented in planning and participation processes.
 The tools in this repository are two add-ons for the Masterportal ([documentation](#following-is-the-official-documentation-of-the-masterportal)) that provide functionality necessary for the co-creative workshops held by the CityScienceLab in order to test new technology in the processes.
 The tools in this repository are two add-ons for the [Connected Urban Twin (CUT)](https://www.hamburg.de/cut/) and gather mobility data of unpaid care workers.

 The first add-on is a storytelling tool that enables one to both create and play data stories.
-Such data stories consist of different chapters that each display certain segments of the map with zero or more data layers.
+These stories can be created by an interface integrated in the add-on or created manually in a JSON format.
+Besides engaging data visualization, digital storytelling is a key method to support the individual, group or sociocultural understanding of information and promote participation in the respective topic.
+They consist of different chapters that each display certain segments of the map with zero or more data layers.
 In each chapter, the data layers and the map can be contextualized with text and images.

-A more detailed description of the addon can be found [here](addons/storyTellingTool/doc/config.json.md).
+A detailed description about how to manually configure a web GIS data-story can be found [here](addons/storyTellingTool/doc/config.json.md).

 The second add-on is a data collection tool that enables users to input their routine mobility pattern for any given regular day.
 It first collects sociodemographic data from the user before the user can start entering their mobility patterns.
-After any daily routines are finished, there is the possibility to annotate points, lines or areas of interest, e.g. to learn more about certain spaces that are important for the mobility demands of unpaid care workers.
-A more detailed description of the addon can be found [here](addons/mobilityDataDraw/doc/config.json.md).
+After any daily routines are finished, there is the possibility to annotate points, lines or areas of interest, e.g. The gathered data is supposed to enable planners to learn more about certain spaces that are important for the mobility demands of unpaid care workers.

+This [documentation](addons\mobilityDataDraw\doc\config.json.md) describes how to configure and activate the mobility data tool.

 In order to set up both tools, there are two main ways: